hftf/roirpt/jeff-phrasing/README2.md

 Some phrasing systems and extensions aspire to do too many things at once in a stroke: control several adverbs, passive voice, suffixed object pronouns, and contractions.
-Remember, a stenographic keyboard typically has only 23–28 keys (and duplicate asterisk keys provide no extra bits).
-Accounting for the most necessary bits of information, we need all of them:
+Remember, a stenographic keyboard typically has only 23–28 keys (and duplicate asterisk keys provide no extra bits), all of which are needed after accounting for the most necessary bits of information:

 Feature | Number | Bits required
 -|-|-